-Where can I ride my bicycle?
-In South Australia from 25 October you may ride on either the road or the footpath.
+3. Where can I ride my bicycle?
+In South Australia you may now ride on either the road or the footpath.
 You may ride on the footpath even if there is a bicycle lane on the road.
 If you are riding on the road you will still be required to ride in a bike lane where one is provided.

 - to keep left and give way to pedestrians (which means overtake pedestrians on their right)